sts4222/XCBot-Defense_CSP/iApp_3.0.4b/README.md

 <br />

 ---
+## Add this code to template file.

+---
 ### Verify if CSP is enabled and if nonce is used.

-Open the iApp template with any editor and the following code at line: 2078
+* Open the iApp template with any editor
+* add / change the following code at line: 2078

 <br />